 I don’t cry over it now, not as broken about it as I use to be.
 As a girl growing up, you’ve always had the idealistic dreams that someday you’ll be married and have children of your own.
 I would play masak-masak in my makeshift kitchen and push my doll in a little stroller whenever my mother brought me to the market.
 It didn’t dawn on me that I’ll have a problem.

 One day, it hit me while I was at work.
 It got so bad I couldn’t get up and could only curl up on my sides on the floor till I had to be held up.
 I went to the nearest hospital because the pain was too much.
-That was when, after a few days stay in hospital, several scans, a surgery and after 25 years of living on earth that I was diagnosed with endometriosis.
+That was when, after a few days stay in hospital, several scans, a surgery and after 25 years of living on earth that I was diagnosed with Endometriosis.
 The news was delivered to me on my birthday that year and was told that I may not be able to conceive.
 I was devastated for months after.
-I couldn’t stand the sight of pregnant women, babies made me cry and looking at happy families just made me wanna throw up.
+I couldn’t stand the sight of pregnant women, babies made me cry and looking at happy families just made me want to throw up.
 I couldn’t bring myself to go for follow-up checks because it just reminded me of my emotional pain.
-I was more affected psychologically than physically and stopped taking medications altogether because my periods stopped being painful and frankly, I couldn’t afford the pills.
+I was more affected psychologically than physically and stopped taking medications altogether because my periods stopped being painful and frankly, I couldn’t afford them.